dcmwijaya/IBMAETER/README.md

 <br>

 ## Database
-1. Open XAMPP, then start the Apache & MySQL section.
+1.Open XAMPP, then start the Apache & MySQL section.
 This aims to be able to support the website optimally.
-2. Access the browser first in order to open the database admin panel, please copy the following link:
+2.Access the browser first in order to open the database admin panel, please copy the following link:
 ```bash
 localhost/phpmyadmin/
 ```
-3. Create a database called "warehouse_db" on local.
+3.Create a database called "warehouse_db" on local.
-4. Open the "warehouse_db" database and Import the database (warehouse_db_default.sql) in the IBMAETER/public/sql directory.
+4.Open the "warehouse_db" database and Import the database (warehouse_db_default.sql) in the IBMAETER/public/sql directory.

 <br>